tlswg/tls13-spec/draft-ietf-tls-tls13.md

 type of channel because even a constant time padding removal function will then feed the content into data-dependent functions.

+The re-keying technique in TLS 1.3 (see {{updating-traffic-keys}}) follows the construction of the serial generator in [REKEY], which shows that re-keying can allow keys to be used for a larger number of encryptions than without re-keying.
+This relies on the security of the HKDF-Expand-Label function as a pseudorandom function (PRF).
+In addition, as long as this function is truly one way, it is not possible to compute traffic keys from prior to a key change (forward secrecy).

-Generation N+1 keys are derived from generation N keys via a key derivation function {{updating-traffic-keys}}.
-As long as this function is truly one way, it is not possible to compute the previous keys after a key change (forward secrecy).
-However, TLS does not provide security for data which is sent after the traffic secret is compromised, even after a key update (backward secrecy); systems which want backward secrecy must do a fresh handshake and establish a new session key with an (EC)DHE exchange.
+TLS does not provide security for data which is sent after a traffic secret is compromised (backward secrecy).
+Compromise of a traffic secret also compromises future confidentiality and integrity.
+Systems which want backward secrecy need to do a fresh handshake and establish a new session key with an (EC)DHE exchange.

 The reader should refer to the following references for analysis of the